artnak/artur.zek/content/projects/fake-good-news-s01e02.md

 {{ spacer }} {{ spacer }}

-# Bitcoin City - a commercial use for an ICO company
+# Bitcoin City - advertisment for an ICO company

 ## BY THE PEOPLE THAT FIRST WANTED TO SUE ME BUT THEN JUST STOLE MY IDEA